NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Labyrinthine Echoes.md

 You can make your voice reverberate off any surface.
-Once per day, you can cast [[Spells/Ventriloquism|Ventriloquism]] as an occult innate spell.
+Once per day, you can cast [[Ventriloquism|Ventriloquism]] as an occult innate spell.
 At 7th level, this spell is heightened to 2nd rank.

 *Source: Pathfinder Howl of the Wild*
 *ORC*